-The financial statements of the Tahoe-Truckee Sanitation Agency for the year ended June 30, 2020 were audited by other auditors whose report dated February 11, 2021 expressed an unmodified opinion on those financial statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2020 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the Agency's 2021 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated June 9, 2022.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2021 is consistent, in all material respects, with the audited financial statements from which it has been derived.